 Because meeting deadlines is an essential part of practicing law, I will hold you to strict deadlines for all assignments.
 I expect you to be working on your assignments well in advance of the due date, so I will not tolerate late submissions.
-If you turn in a graded assignment late (the graded assignments are listed on the first page of the Master Syllabus), I will impose a one-step grade reduction for every two hours your assignment is late.
+If you turn in the final graded assignment late, I will impose a one-step grade reduction for every two hours your assignment is late.

 For example, if you turn in an assignment at 8:45 a.m., but it was due at 8:30 a.m., then you will receive a one-step grade reduction.
 So, if your grade on the assignment was a "B," that B would be reduced to a "B-."
 By way of another example, if you turn in a paper at 10:33 a.m., but it was due at 8:30 a.m., then a two-step penalty will be assessed against you.
 So, if your grade was a "B," then the two-step penalty would lower your grade to a "C+."
 Assignments are due immediately before class begins that day.